coldclimate/omnomfrickinnom/_posts/2018-12-07-pan-chicken-booze-sauce.markdown

 There's nothing cleer here, in fact it's all a bit 70s French, but it is delicious.
 If you want a cleaner finish, skip the onions.
 For a richer one, finish with a drop of single cream.
 I used a turkey breast because I love the lean, dense meat, but a chicken breast, a pork fillet or maybe even a piece of beef would work just as well.
 For those who like mashed potato I'd guess this would go well  Add a leafy green veg (savoy cabbage this time of year) if you must be an adult.

+Note: this is also a good way to ue up those ends of butter that you get whichhave gone a bit "fridgy" in smell

 ## You will need

 * A chunk of meat.
 See above.